dotnet/dotnet-console-games/Projects/Beep Pad/README.md

 	<a href="../../LICENSE" alt="license"><img src="../../.github/resources/license-MIT-green.svg" /></a>
 </p>

+> **Warning** This game is only supported on the Windows operating system.
+If you do not hear audio while playing this game, it may not be compatible with your system.

 Beep Pad is a game that provides you a randomly generated pass code in the form of beeps.
 You must match the beeps to the buttons and replicate the pass code.

-**_If you do not hear audio while playing this game, it may not be compatible with your system._**

 ```
     BeepPad